 By policy, members have the right to inspect and review the archives of all mailing lists at Apache.
 This policy is designed to ensure that every member can independently inspect all corporate operations, and the operations of all Apache projects.
 Thus members may review all private mailing lists (for example) about internal legal affairs, fundraising, security issues, as well as any private@ lists used by our Apache projects' PMCs.

 While members may send messages to any private lists, they do not automatically receive any special merit in terms of influencing the technical direction of Apache projects.
 Merit in Apache projects is gained within each individual project community, and membership does not convey any other special privileges.

-The board typically holds an Annual Members Meeting, where a new board of directors is elected, and new member candidates may be voted upon.
+The board holds an Annual Members Meeting at least every 13 months, where a new board of directors is elected, and new member candidates may be voted upon.
 Meetings are currently held on a private IRC channel, as an alternative to a traditional conference call, where any reports are read and members may ask questions.
-The meeting has a 48 hour recess for voting, and then reconvenes to announce results and complete the meeting: this allows members who may not be able to personally attend the first portion of the meeting to attend the second half, as well as to conduct voting over email using our own secure voter tool.
+The meeting has a ~48 hour recess for voting, and then reconvenes to announce results and complete the meeting: this allows members who may not be able to personally attend the first portion of the meeting to attend the second half, and more importantly to conduct voting over email asynchronously using our own secure voter tool (Now become it's own Apache STeVe project).
 Members who are unable to attend any of the 2 day meeting period may provide for another member to proxy their attendance and votes.